Updated in 2021

 Destinations for solo travel

-Popular solo adventures include coach trips across the country (who doesn’t love a trusty staycation) or Europe, but can also stretch further afield as part of a group if you wish.
-Popular destinations include Croatia, Japan and Canada and packages are often all inclusive.
+Popular solo adventures also include coach trips across the country (who doesn’t love a trusty staycation) or Europe, but can also stretch further afield as part of a group if you wish.

 How expensive are these solo adventure holidays?

 It’s hard to answer that question because it really does depend on the type of trip you take and how much you’re willing to spend.
 Obviously a coach trip or city break is going to cost considerably less than a jaunt to Canada and figures have shown the average amount the over 55s are willing to spend on these trips has actually decreased.